gotgit/gotgit/en.rst

 11.4      Command line tools                      [158]
 =======================================================

-Following sections in this part will use this Git repository: git://github.com/ossxp-com/gitdemo-commit-tree.git
+The following sections will use this Git repository:

+  git://github.com/ossxp-com/gitdemo-commit-tree.git

 View this git repository using gitg.